About the Women In Crisis

 • Vice Chair: Ida Bruno

-• Member at Large: Lindsay Spina
+• Member at Large: Iva Lepore

 For more information please read the following Board of Directors Information Package